-- Once the tests have been conducted and there is a recommendation from the tester for EAA, the ALNCO then applies for Access Arrangements via AAO.
+- Once the tests have been conducted and there is a recommendation from the tester for EAA, the SENDCo then applies for Access Arrangements via AAO.
+Specialist.
 The feedback is instant and at this point the EAA is added to the list of students and the parents are informed of the EAA by letter. - The application will require evidence of need, and the centre needs to hold evidence in its files that can be inspected at short notice.
-This can include: - a) Recommendations by teachers - b) Educational psychologist reports - c) Letters from outside agencies such as CAMHS (Children and Adolescent Mental Health Services), hospitals or doctors - d) Information from SALT (Speech and Language Team)

-- e) Statement of Educational Need or Education, health & Care Plans (EHCP) - f) Permission from the exam boards for the arrangement/s - g) A signed copy of the Form 8 report by the designated tester - h) A signed copy of Form 9 by the ALNCO - i) A data protection form signed by the student - j) Detailed/ short file notes as appropriate for some Access Arrangements.
+This can include: - a) Recommendations by teachers - b) Educational psychologist reports - c) Letters from outside agencies such as CAMHS (Children and Adolescent Mental Health Services), hospitals or doctors - d) Information from SALT (Speech and Language Team) - e) Statement of Educational Need or Education, health & Care Plans (EHCP) - f) Permission from the exam boards for the arrangement/s - g) A signed copy of the Form 8 report by the designated tester - h) A data protection form signed by the student - i) Detailed/ short file notes as appropriate for some Access Arrangements.